Noelli117/itp/Final/README2.md

 generate_waveform()

 # UI Elements
-sample_rate_label = tk.Label(root, text="Sample Rate:")
+I asked gpt how to setup these labels and button: sample_rate_label = tk.Label(root, text="Sample Rate:")
 #Labels are used to display static text or instructions to the user.
 In this code, sample_rate_label is a label widget created using tk.Label that displays the text "Sample Rate:".